brettz9/webappfind/README.md

 1. Option to enable file: protocol (though mention it is risky for security and privacy); report issue to FF if issue not already added (also for better means than '*' for add-on communication?)
 1. Option to confirm reading and/or saving of data upon each attempt and/or display the proposed diffs before saving.
 (See "Implementation notes" section).
 1. Piggyback on drag-and-drop file capabilities (or create own) to allow files dropped in this way to be saved back to disk and/or path provided to the app.
-1. Add a mode to get notifications for updates to files (e.g., in case the "view"'d contents get updated by another app after the initial load into WebAppFind)
+1. Add a mode to get notifications for updates to files (e.g., in case the "view"'d contents get updated by another app after the initial load into WebAppFind).
-1. Listen for unregistration of protocols to disable acting on future messages from them (only relevant for pages already loaded in this session)
+1. Listen for unregistration of protocols to disable acting on future messages from them (only relevant for pages already loaded in this session).
 1. Option to avoid or allow new tabs for same URI/method/filetype/path? (option to get the same tab or new tabs for them?); option to push to all open windows in different manner so can notify user of updates but not change focus, etc.
 1. Open up wiki for custom type documentation/links with "proposal", "accepted", etc. statuses similar to the WhatWG meta tags wiki?
 Even if filetypes.json is used with "register" on "defaultHandlers", it may be convenient to have a separate spec URL, including for cases where the file extension is used without filetypes.json.
 1. Allow genuine POST or other non-GET or header-dependent requests (ala curl)?